Bendy and the Ink Machine: Chapter 5: The Last Reel

 Once in the film vault, a message reveals that a film reel has been stolen by the Ink Demon.
 Allison and Tom arrive and join Henry on his quest to find the Ink Demon.
 They discover that Bendy's lair is a massive version of the Ink Machine.
 Henry is forced to go in alone, as the entrance is surrounded by ink, which could reabsorb and kill Allison and Tom.
 Inside, Henry finds a message from Joey, who talks about his downfall and how Henry can fix the darkness by showing the Ink Demon the stolen reel, titled "The End".
 It's revealed that the Ink Machine was used in a combination of occult magic and technological alchemy to create real-life mascots for Bendy Land, but the Ink Demon was abandoned in the depths of the studio, as unlike the other creations, which are made from the souls of the staff, he was made from scratch and soulless as a result, locked away in a prison-like throne room filled with cartoons in a vain attempt to imprint the desired traits onto him.
 The Ink Demon arrives and transforms into a massive monster, known as Beast Bendy, knocking Henry into another room and giving chase.
 Henry escapes the Ink Demon and returns to his throne to play "The End" reel, which broadcasts the words "The End" on several screens, causing the Ink Demon to dissolve as his story comes to a close.

-Afterwards, Henry is transported to Joey's house, who talks about how the two went on different paths, and how Joey's path burned because of his ambition.
+Afterwards, Henry is transported to Joey's apartment, who talks about how the two went on different paths, and how Joey's path burned because of his ambition.
 He summons Henry to the studio and the events of the beginning of the game play again, revealing that Henry is caught in a time loop called the cycle.

 In a post-credits scene, the camera zooms in on a signed picture from Henry of Bendy, Boris and Alice Angel.
 Offscreen, a young girl asks her "Uncle Joey" to tell her another story.